CLICK HERE for the latest about the 2024 RPG Annual Convention (updated 6 February)

 Are you interested in Stamps?
 Are you interested in Trains and Railways?
 If the answer to either of these these questions is yes, then the Railway Philatelic Group (RPG) is the place for you.
 The main areas of RPG interest are listed in the Menu on the left.
 The RPG also has an Annual Convention, a quarterly Journal, an Exchange Packet and a twice-yearly Auction.
 With around 200 members worldwide, a List of Members’ Interests will also enable you to contact other members who share your varied interests and passion for stamps and for railways past and present.
 [Any text in blue is a link to the appropriate web page]

 On this page we give a brief summary of each railway philatelic topic/area of interest.
 Read on …

-Rather than sticking to collecting railway stamps of just a single country or region, one of the attractions of thematic collecting is to choose a theme or subject and collect railway stamps stamps from all over the world which illustrate that theme or subject.
+Rather than sticking to collecting railway stamps of just a single country or region, one of the attractions of thematic collecting is to choose a theme or subject and collect railway stamps stamps and related material from all over the world which illustrate that theme or subject.
 Thousands of stamps worldwide show superb miniatures of steam, diesel and electric locomotives.
 Others show railway stations, signals, railway bridges, railway tunnels, railway tracks, railway pioneers, and other aspects of railway working.
 The choice of subject is endless, and is limited only by your own imagination!

 Since 1830, when the Liverpool to Manchester Railway was opened, trains have been used to carry bags of Post Office mail.
 Initially, mail was collected locally and taken to the appropriate Head Post Office, postmarked, sorted into mail bags, then taken to a station and put on a train.